 Several years ago, about 1992, my wife and I visited Sturbridge Village, southern Massachusetts.
-We highly recommend it, by the way.
+We highly recommend it,

 There in the gift shop we saw a "Paul Revere" Pierced tin lantern.